MESAHub/mesa/docs/source/faq.rst

 The picture shows the intense authors hard at work making final edits.

 .. figure:: /assets/images/paper_session.jpg
-   :alt: Writing the mesa paper
+   :alt: Writing the MESA paper

-A late night session working on |MESA I| around Bill's dining room table with a projector, a makeshift screen, and ample red wine (left to right, Frank Timmes, Aaron Dotter, Falk Herwig, Lars Bildsten, and Bill Paxton).
+A late-night session working on |MESA I| around Bill's dining room table with a projector, a makeshift screen, and ample red wine (left to right, Frank Timmes, Aaron Dotter, Falk Herwig, Lars Bildsten, and Bill Paxton).
 Photo taken by Bill's patient wife, Kathlyn, who deserves a great deal of credit for the existence of MESA.

 By |MESA V|, there's a bigger room and a better screen.
-Left-to-right: Aaron Dotter, Jared Goldberg, Lars Bildsten, Radek Smolec, Anne Thoul, Bill Paxton, Adam Jermyn, Josiah Schwab, Frank Timmes, Croissants, Rich Townsend, Coffee, and Pablo Marchant.
+Left to right: Aaron Dotter, Jared Goldberg, Lars Bildsten, Radek Smolec, Anne Thoul, Bill Paxton, Adam Jermyn, Josiah Schwab, Frank Timmes, Croissants, Rich Townsend, Coffee, and Pablo Marchant.
 Photo taken by Matteo Cantiello.